dylan-jayatilaka/dylan-jayatilaka.github.io/_posts/2014-06-08-to-program-or-not.md

 Doing quantum chemistry or quantum crystallography means doing calculations.

-That leaves you with two choices: use some else’s program or write your own.
+That leaves you with two choices:
+1. Use some else’s program, or
+2. Write your own.

 Here I argue that you should write your own.